 “Drug crime” doesn’t even compete because “cars” is so popular.

 You can use this feature to glean some more objective data about potential content pages by creating a baseline query in Google Trends and then using that baseline to compare a host of queries you are thinking of targeting.

 Say you’re a criminal defense lawyer in Nebraska.
 You’ve got a long weekend coming up and want to add a page to your website to attract more clients, or you’ve just won a case, have some cash, and want to funnel it back into your firm’s marketing budget by paying a professional legal blogger to write the content while you sleep in after a long trial.
 There are a lot of pages that you can add, from consent searches to drug possession charges to an in-depth analysis of the fruit of the poisonous tree doctrine to RICO offenses.

 Which one’s going to get the most return?

 By comparing all of those potential topics against a baseline search query for a criminal defense lawyer in Google Trends, you can see that legal analyses of consent searches and fruit of the poisonous tree—while they would be fascinating to some people—are not going to net much traffic:

-Meanwhile, searches for RICO offenses flew through the roof back in the middle of November, 2018 when a popular rapper was indicted on a RICO charge, and are trending upwards now (February 11, 2019), as a result of recent action by the Mueller investigation.
+Meanwhile, searches for RICO offenses flew through the roof back in the middle of November, 2018 when a popular rapper was indicted on a RICO charge, and bumped upwards at the time of publication (February 11, 2019), as a result of recent action by the Mueller investigation.
 However, before getting caught up in the RICO excitement, it’s easy to see that, in the long term, searches related to drug possession are more common.